ilyla/Sleepy-Story-Samantha/Chapter 7 - A Strange Coincidence.md

 ------------

   Samantha woke up and glanced at the clock on her phone. *Huh*, she thought, *6:42?
 I'm up early today.
 Well, I guess that means I can spend some time on Sleepychat before I go to work*.
 She put on some clothes (She was nude, and she found that fact equal parts arousing and annoying), brushed her teeth, ate some cereal, and popped on her laptop.
-She was planning to answer emails first, but she still had Hypnohub and Sleepychat up from the day before, so she just went straight to that. *Oh neat, they changed the UI.* Instead of printing a list of users when she joined, there was a sidebar on the side that listed everyone's names.
+She was planning to answer emails first, but she still had Hypnohub and Sleepychat up from the day before, so she just went straight to that.
+She noticed they had changed the UI, instead of printing a list of users when she joined, there was a column of text on the side that listed everyone's names.

 `*?↕Perky*`
 `*♂↑HypnoticPorcupine87*`